silnrsi/unicode-resources/Plrd/documentation/source/utn_Plrd.md

 title: Representing Miao in Unicode - Unicode Technical Note (proposed draft)
 ---

-_Lorna Evans, SIL International (8-Feb-2024)_
+_Lorna Evans, SIL International (23-Feb-2024)_

 _This is a work in progress.
 Additional information is most welcome.
-Removed hnj, lbc (mistaken for yna), cqd (mistaken for hmd), and ysy (mistaken for ygp?)._
+Earlier versions contained references to the misidentified languages: cqd, hnj, lbc, and ysy._

 - <a href="#over">Overview</a>
    - <a href="#store">Character storage</a>